 The bow machine gun mount M27 is sketched in plan view on the left and from the left side on the right.
 A bearing fixed in a pillow block that was attached to the hull provided the surface on which the machine gun cradle was rotated to adjust elevation.
 The guns were secured by a sub pintle and socket at the front and a pin at the rear.
 (Picture from Weapon Mounts for Secondary Armament.)

-The 37mm gun M6 is seen in the mount M24 from the left rear.
-1. Sight recess.
+The 37mm gun M6 is seen in the combination gun mount M24 from the left rear and rear, respectively.
+The legend for the left image is: 1.
+Sight recess.
 2. Elevating handwheel.
 3. Solenoid firing device.
 4. Trigger actuating mechanism.
 5. Left guard.
 6. Empty case bag.
 7. Empty case deflector.
 8. Closing spring housing.
 9. Machine-gun ammunition chest.
-(Picture from FM 23-81 37-mm Gun, Tank, M6 (Mounted in Tanks).)

-The opposite side of the gun mount is shown in this picture.
+The right side of the gun mount is shown in this picture.
 The coaxial machine gun and its ammunition chute are visible.
 The 37mm gun M6 weighed ~700lb (~320kg).
 (Picture from FM 23-81 37-mm Gun, Tank, M6 (Mounted in Tanks).)

 The 37mm gun's recoil mechanism was housed in the recoil cylinder.
 The recoil cylinder was constructed with rails that guided the gun sleigh in which the 37mm gun barrel was mounted.
 The recoil system was a hydrospring type, with a normal length of recoil of 6-8" (15-20cm).
 As the gun was forced to the rear upon firing, two counterrecoil springs were compressed, and the piston was forced through oil.
 The oil was forced through holes in the piston head and through ports in the forward end of the piston rod.
 The compressed counterrecoil springs then expanded, forcing the gun back into battery.
 Forward movement was controlled by valved closing of the holes in the piston head, further restricting the flow of oil, and the tapering of the buffer, which throttled the flow of oil as the gun returned forward and lessened the shock of the movement.
 The recoil cylinder held 5 pints (2.37L) of oil.
 (Picture from FM 23-81 37-mm Gun, Tank, M6 (Mounted in Tanks).)

-The hydraulic turret traversing mechanism is detailed in this picture.
+The hydraulic turret traversing mechanism is detailed in the left picture.
 The electric motor on the turret floor was directly connected to the hydraulic pump, which drew hydraulic oil from the reservoir on the turret basket wall.
 The pump delivered the oil under pressure to the inlet port of the manually-operated control valve, which governed the flow of oil through one of two tubes that were connected with the hydraulic motor.
 Depending on which tube through which the oil flowed, the hydraulic motor turned in one or the other direction.
 The hydraulic motor's shaft was splined through two pairs of spur gears to a pinion that engaged with the stationary ring gear on the tank hull.
 The valve control handle could be turned to the right or left to determine the tube through which the oil would flow, and therefore determine the direction of turret rotation.
 A manual traverse drive was also mounted along with a shifting lever that allowed the traverse to be changed from hydraulic to manual.
+On the right, the manual traversing gear mechanism and hydraulic control valve handle are detailed installed in the turret.
 (Picture from TM 9-1750H Ordnance Maintenance--Hydraulic Traversing Mechanism (Logansport) for Medium Tank M3 and Modifications.)

 The hydraulic control valve is shown here.
 It was a manually-operated two-way piston valve that directed the flow of oil to one side or the other of the hydraulic motor, thereby rotating the turret in the desired direction.
 Electric switches for firing the turret guns were also mounted on the valve handle.
 It was necessary to squeeze the trigger, which flipped the safety switch, before the two firing switches were energized.
 The handle and trigger would return to their neutral positions if they were released, stopping turret traverse and de-energizing the firing switches.
 (Picture from TM 9-1750H Ordnance Maintenance--Hydraulic Traversing Mechanism (Logansport) for Medium Tank M3 and Modifications.)